Skip to Content

 And once we got to the top we ran to the snack stand and purchased a ton of water and sports drinks.
 This hike would’ve been so much better had we been prepared.

-• Don’t pack too many layers.
+- Don’t pack too many layers.
 I thought the temperature was going to be much cooler at the top.
 It wasn’t.
-We hiked it in the springtime and tennis shoes, leggings, and a t-shirt was plenty to wear.
+We hiked it in the springtime and tennis shoes, leggings, and a t-shirt were plenty to wear.
+Check the weather ahead of time though!

-• Don’t forget the sunscreen!
-If it is a sunny day, this is a must.
+- Don’t forget the sunscreen!
+This is a must.
 Pack sunscreen to prevent getting burnt.

 That being said, if you are prepared for the hike, the views are totally worth it!